skjolber/Fagmote/Android/Getting started/README.md

 Launch hello world application via right-clicking on project and 'Run As -> Android application'.
 Show view 'LogCat' in Eclipse and verify that messages appear.

+Are  you able to set a breakpoint and do some proper debugging?

 Task 4 - multiple screen resolutions
 =====================================
 ## a.
 Resource folders